algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 As we create new nodes and scripts, the game grows more in complexity, and we need a more robust solution to handle properly Dilemma's main mechanics and systems.

 For that, we create a node named "Core" to handle the core elements, such as the data loading or the declaration of global variables.
-Here, we will create a GameManager.gd script to handles the main logic of our game.
+Here, we will create a GameManager.cs script to handles the main logic of our game.

-[Insert GameManager.gd picture]
+[Insert GameManager.cs picture]

 To start with, we need to instantiate the most important scenes of our game:
-- gameManager.tscn: contains the core systems and logic of our games, including the gameManager.gd script itself.
+- gameManager.tscn: contains the core systems and logic of our games, including the gameManager.cs script itself.
 - homeCountry.tscn: contains the scripts and logic of the country selected by the player.
 It allows to set up a country to manage and follow its evolution when the game is progressing.
 It will become mostly active once the game enters in Play state.
 - worldMap.tscn: contains the scripts and assets required for the entire world map.
 Setting it up will handle the gameplay by interacting with the interface, and also to set the the other countries of the world.

 Other scenes will also be instantiated, but they will be more focused on the different menus and the other countries which will complete the game depending on how far the player goes.

 Furthermore, the game manager will have to check several features each time the _Process() function is called:
- - the inputHandler.gd script, where the game manager will monitor the use of the player's interface and its point-and-click controls, a vital part of the gameplay.
+ - the inputHandler.cs script, where the game manager will monitor the use of the player's interface and its point-and-click controls, a vital part of the gameplay.
- - the dataLoader.gd script, necessary each time the game update to the next turn to change the .json scripts values and the game economies.
+ - the dataLoader.cs script, necessary each time the game update to the next turn to change the .json scripts values and the game economies.
- - the homeCountry.gd script: monitor the actual state of the player's chosen country and its different economies.
+ - the homeCountry.cs script: monitor the actual state of the player's chosen country and its different economies.
- - the worldMap.gd script: check the state of the world, the global economies and the other countries
+ - the worldMap.cs script: check the state of the world, the global economies and the other countries
- - the eventManager.gd script: handle the different events performed by the player, such as the changes applied to the economy's nodes, and when he decide to go to the next turn and update most of the game's objects.
+ - the eventManager.cs script: handle the different events performed by the player, such as the changes applied to the economy's nodes, and when he decide to go to the next turn and update most of the game's objects.

 ### 4.2.
 Managing Game Economies